nicklockwood/SwiftFormat/Rules.md

 Converts the last closure argument in a function call to trailing closure syntax where possible.
-By default this is restricted to anonymous closure arguments, as removing named closures can result in call-site ambiguity..
+By default this is restricted to anonymous closure arguments, as removing named closures can result in call-site ambiguity.

 Option | Description
 --- | ---